khabaznia/abstract-bot/README.md

 ### Logging to chat

-You can specify logging chat to check what actions are performed in the application.
+You can set any group as logging chat in order to check what actions are performed in the application, by **'/setLogging'** command that is available to admin.

 Next type of logging available:
 - **DEBUG** - logs every update info to specified `CHAT_LOGGING` if feature is enabled
 - **INFO** - logs to message to `CHAT_LOGGING`.
 Use [`Loggable`](/src/main/groovy/com/khabaznia/bot/trait/Loggable.groovy) trait or publish [`LogEvent`](/src/main/groovy/com/khabaznia/bot/event/LogEvent.groovy) with specified message.